LWFlouisa/AskPhind/ShortStorySummaries/SummarizingMySetting.md

 ## If these look like stories that may interest you.
 You can find my old science fiction and fantasy here: [Writing Archive](https://lwflouisa.codeberg.page/WritingArchive/)

+### For my webcomic
+You can find my webcomic here: [Uploaded Fairy](https://lwflouisa.github.io/UploadedFairy/)

+This is set before the historical timelime diverged from 2017 onwards.